 Using a PowerPoint presentation to explain your Chapter 11 insolvency protection might not be the first thing you’d expect Eastman Kodak to do.
-Yet, the once omnipresent face of photography, did just that last week when it filed for bankruptcy protection in the US courts.
+Yet, the once omnipresent face of photography, did just that last week.
+Because they’ve now filed for bankruptcy protection in the US courts.
 The investor relations team–who prepared the Kodak PowerPoint presentation—has been very busy of late.

 This was a disappointing presentation from the former masters of creative imagery.
 In essence, the job of serving this amount of information to shareholders would be better done with something other than a presentation.
 Perhaps this simple shortcoming in their application of imagery and the visual arts is a pointer to their demise in the digital age.